-- The shortage of IFA in the health facilities is contributory factor to the low IFAS coverage as well as the poor adherence and compliance.
-The DHMT is therefore entreated to ensure the regular supply of IFA supplies to all the facilities. - The DHMT should provide relevant and appropriate SBCC materials for use in the district.
+- The study reveals shortage of IFA in the health facilities, hence the District Health Management Team (DHMT) should ensure the regular supply of IFA supplies to all the facilities. - In order to facilitate adherence to IFA, the DHMTshould provide relevant and appropriate SBCC materials for use in the district.